sfigg/commercialization-public/customize/desktop/retail-demo-experience.md

 * **New: On-device admin (ODA) app**(part of the provisioning API) allows retailers to update specs, price locally on non-networked devices.
 * **Coming soon: Digital fact tag (DFT)** shows customers device specs and price.
 This feature will be available as part of an online update, scheduled for release in early 2019.
 After receiving the online update, retailers can manually update the DFT through the Retail Demo Mode Advanced Configuration menus.

-## Including demo content in device image

-You can use the standard Microsoft demo content included in the Retail Feature on Demand package.
-Additionally, you can add demo content that also becomes available on the device during demo mode.
-If the device gets connected to the internet, this content can be updated throughout the day via the Retail Demo online services.

-The content you store on the image should not be time-sensitive, seasonal, or require an internet connection to update, as there is no guarantee an internet connection will be available to devices in demo mode.

-## Attract loop content
+## Attract loop

 The retail demo experience begins with a video, which plays repeatedly while the device is idle.
 When the video attract loop plays, the Start screen is restored back to a pre-set state.
 Photos and videos taken by previous customers are deleted and the demo photos are also restocked.

 > [!Important]
 > The device must be plugged into AC power for the video attract loop to start.

-Create your own custom attraction video that highlights key features of your device using the guidance below.

 ### Design recommendations

+Create your own custom attraction video that highlights key features of your device.

 Use full-screen imagery to focus on key selling points (KSPs) of the device.
 Our research shows that shoppers are attracted to loops that show off hardware features with fast moving graphics and colorful imagery, but loops that function as advertisements don't resonate with shoppers.